airloaf/VSSynth/examples/SimpleTone/README.md

 # Simple Tone

 Plays "Middle C" (C4) as a sine wave.
-You can consider this to be the "Hello World!" of VSynth.
+You can consider this to be the "Hello World!" of VSSynth.

 ## What you will learn